remejy/Gutenberg-Blocks/README.md

 While in edit mode of a post or page, click the plus icon to add a block Scroll through all the blocks until you find the Layouts section The blocks will be prefaced with 'R3: [name of block]'

+## Create your own block
+See the README.md file in the subfolder "es6-boilerplate"

+NOTE: Use of this plugin is at your own risk.
+I make no warranties that this works